+Committee on Standards in Public Life January 2019

+Local Government Ethical Standards

 Committee on Standards in Public Life

 Chair: Lord Evans of Weardale KCB DL

 January 2019

-The Seven Principles of Public Life

-The Principles of Public Life apply to anyone who works as a public office-holder.
+The Seven Principles of Public Life The Principles of Public Life apply to anyone who works as a public office-holder.
 This includes all those who are elected or appointed to public office, nationally and locally, and all people appointed to work in the Civil Service, local government, the police, courts and probation services, non-departmental public bodies (NDPBs), and in the health, education, social and care services.
 All public office-holders are both servants of the public and stewards of public resources.
 The principles also have application to all those in other sectors delivering public services.
+Selflessness Holders of public office should act solely in terms of the public interest.